ash-project/ash/documentation/how_to/upgrade.md

 ### Module/function changes

+#### Ash.Policy.FilterCheck and Ash.Policy.FilterCheckWithContext are combined

+`Ash.Policy.FilterCheck` and `Ash.Policy.FilterCheckWithContext` have been combined into `Ash.Policy.FilterCheck`.
+If you have any usages of `FilterCheckWithContext`, you'll need to change that to `FilterCheck`.
+If you have usages of `FilterCheck`, you will need to add the `context` arguments to the callbacks.
+Compiler warnings will show you what callbacks mismatch.

 #### Ash.Filter

 `Ash.Filter.parse/5` is now `Ash.Filter.parse/3`. `Ash.Filter.parse_input/5` is now `Ash.Filter.parse_input/2` The third and fourth optional arguments are unnecessary and were previously ignored, and the fifth argument is not necessary for `parse_input`.